DataDog/dd-sdk-ios/docs/rum_collection.md

 <div class="alert alert-info">The iOS RUM collection is in beta.
 If you have any questions, contact our <a href="https://docs.datadoghq.com/help/" target="_blank">support team</a>.</div>

-Send [Real User Monitoring data][rum] to Datadog from your iOS applications with [Datadog's `dd-sdk-ios` client-side RUM library][dd-sdk-ios] and leverage the following features:
+Send [Real User Monitoring data][rum] to Datadog from your iOS applications with [Datadog's `dd-sdk-ios` client-side RUM SDK][dd-sdk-ios] and leverage the following features:

 * get a global idea about your app’s performance and demographics;
 * understand which resources are the slowest;